DSHydro/SnowML/docs/Ex3_MultiHucTraining.md

 ```

-5. **Train the model**  Train the model, evaluating the results on the validation test set at the end of each epoch.
+5. **Train the model.**  Train the model, evaluating the results on the validation test set at the end of each epoch.
 This will take a while!
 The runs described in this expirement each took between 20-30 hours.

 ```
 from snowML.Scripts_Ex3 import multi_huc_expirement as mhe
 mhe.run_expirement(tr, val, params)
 ```

-6. **Select Model To Use For Test Evaluation** Select the model on which you want to evaluate results on the test sets.
-Locate the model run_id from the MLflow server, and the model_uri for the model that corresponds to the epoch you want to use from that run.
+6. **Select Model To Use For Test Evaluation.** Select the model on which you want to evaluate results on the test sets.Locate the model run_id from the MLflow server, and the model_uri for the model that corresponds to the epoch you want to use from that run.
 The model used for the metrics on this page was from epoch 27 using a learning rate of 3e-4 and feature variables temperature, precipitation, humidity, anbasin elevation.
 You'll also need your mlflow_tracking_uri again.

 ```
 model_uri = "s3://sues-test/298/51884b406ec545ec96763d9eefd38c36/artifacts/epoch27_model"
 run_id = "d71b47a8db534a059578162b9a8808b7"
 mlflow_tracking_uri = "arn:aws:sagemaker:us-west-2:677276086662:mlflow-tracking-server/dawgsML"
 ```

-run_id for Base Plus Humidity 1e-3 d71b47a8db534a059578162b9a8808b7

 # HyperParameters
 | Parameter              | Base Model 1e-3 | Base Model 3e-4 | Base Plus Wind Speed ('vs') 1e-3 | Base Plus Wind Speed ('vs') 3e-4 | Base Plus Solar Radiation ('srad') 1e-3 | Base Plus Solar Radiation ('srad') 3e-4 | Base Plus Humidity 1e-3 | Base Plus Humidity 3e-4 |